tfctesting/tfc/README.md

-The architecture described above simultaneously utilizes both [the classical and the alternative data diode models](https://en.wikipedia.org/wiki/Unidirectional_network#Applications) to enable bidirectional communication while at the same time providing hardware enforced endpoint security:
+The architecture described above simultaneously utilizes both [the classical and the alternative data diode models](https://en.wikipedia.org/wiki/Unidirectional_network#Applications) to enable bidirectional communication between two users, while at the same time providing hardware enforced endpoint security:

 1. The Destination Computer uses the classical data diode model.
 This means it can receive data from the insecure Networked Computer, but is unable to send data back to the Networked